 The staff team were found to have the right skills and experience to meet the assessed needs of each residents.
-At the time of inspection, the full complement of staff were in place.
-This provided consistency of care for each of the residents.
+The full complement of staff were in place at the time of inspection.
+A small number of new staff had commenced working in the centre in the preceding period.
+However, the majority of the staff team had been working in the centre for a prolonged period.
+This meant that there was consistency of care for each of the residents and enabled relationships between the residents and staff to be maintained.
+The inspector noted that residents' needs and preferences were well known to staff met with, and the person in charge on the day of this inspection.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.